-- Follow the guidelines of TR 24772-1 clause 6.7.5. - Use the safer and more secure functions for string handling that are defined in normative Annex K2 from ISO/IEC 9899:2011 [4] or the ISO TR24731-2 Part II: Dynamic allocation functions 191.
+- Follow the guidance contained in TR 24772-1 clause 6.7.5. - Use the safer and more secure functions for string handling that are defined in normative Annex K2 from ISO/IEC 9899:2011 [5] or the ISO TR 24731-2 Part II: Dynamic allocation functions [12].
 Both of these define alternative string handling library functions to the current Standard C Library.
 The functions verify that receiving buffers are large enough for the resulting strings being placed in them and ensure that resulting strings are null terminated.
 One implementation of these functions has been released as the Safe C Library.